 The numerous ongoing revisions and new editions of the sustainability strategies suggest that the federal states are concerned with successively implementing the SDGs and adapting indicator and measurement systems accordingly, so that future challenges can be responded to adequately and at an early stage.
 Berlin stands out in particular, in the implementation of the National Sustainability Strategy.
 The federal state supplements the methodological approach with an implementation roadmap (Berlin.de, n.d.).
 Furthermore, in 2019, the Federal Government and the Länder reaffirmed their commitment to sustainable development in a joint declaration.
-In the paper "Together for sustainable development with responsibility for a good future in Germany, Europe and the world", the interaction of all levels is emphasised, the orientation towards the principles of the German Sustainable Development Strategy is reinforced and the role of all actors in the transformation towards a sustainable Germany is highlighted.
+In the paper "Together for sustainable development - with responsibility for a good future in Germany, Europe and the world", the interaction of all levels is emphasised, the orientation towards the principles of the German Sustainable Germany is highlighted.
 Networking and support for local and regional actors is provided by the Regional Network Hubs for Sustainability Strategies (RENN), which were established by the German Council for Sustainable Development (RNE) at the request of the German government and are represented in all 16 German states.
 In addition, Brandenburg has set up a sustainability platform that serves to network various actors and enable implementation of the sustainability strategy, while taking into account specific local conditions.
 Similar institutions also exist in the following Länder (Federal Government, n.d.):

-- Hamburg: Hamburg Sustainability Forum as a platform for civil society - Hesse: Sustainability conference - Lower Saxony: Lower Saxony Council for Sustainability - NRW: Interministerial working group with the participation of all ministries (IMAG Sustainability Strategy) - Rhineland-Palatinate: regular consultations within the state government - Saarland: Interministerial Coordination Group - Saxony: Interministerial Working Group (IMAG Sustainability) - Saxony-Anhalt: Temporary Interministerial Working Group on Sustainable Development - Schleswig-Holstein: Involvement of the ministries - Thuringia: State Secretary Working Group on Sustainable Development (STS-AG NE), Interministerial Working Group on Sustainable Development (IMAG-NE)
+- · Hamburg: Hamburg Sustainability Forum as a platform for civil society - Hesse: Sustainability conference - · Lower Saxony: Lower Saxony Council for Sustainability - NRW: Interministerial working group with the participation of all ministries (IMAG Sustainability Strategy) - · Rhineland-Palatinate: regular consultations within the state government - Saarland: Interministerial Coordination Group - Saxony: Interministerial Working Group (IMAG Sustainability) - Saxony-Anhalt: Temporary Interministerial Working Group on Sustainable Development - Schleswig-Holstein: Involvement of the ministries - Thuringia: State Secretary Working Group on Sustainable Development (STS-AG NE), Interministerial Working Group on Sustainable Development (IMAG-NE)